leemccormick/100DaysOfSwiftUI/README.md

 ## Day 25: Consolidation II
 In the last few days we covered some of the fundamentals of iOS development, and before we move on to the next set of projects it’s important to take a step back and review what you’ve learned.

-- NEW: Day 25 – Milestone: Projects 1-3
+- Day 25 – Milestone: Projects 1-3
 ![Screen Shot 2022-03-26 at 11 39 07 PM](https://user-images.githubusercontent.com/57606580/160267129-5c7acae6-db86-4910-9081-d1d62184c4ff.png)